filippovillani/py-intelligibility/README.md

 * ```degraded_speech```: A numpy array containing a single-channel degraded/processed speech signal.
 * ```sampling_frequency```: The sampling frequency of the input signals in ```Hz```.

 Note that the clean and degraded speech signals must be time-aligned and of the same length.
-The algorithms only support 10 KHz sampling rate.

-## Missing Features
-Voice activity detection is not implemented yet.

 ## References
 If you use pywstmi or pystgi, please cite the references [1] and [2], respectively: